DelphinKdl/Data_structure/trees/README.md

 A tree composes of a collection of entities called "nodes", these nodes are connected to each other with "edge/link" which creates the whole hierarchy of a tree.

-The top most node is called "ROOT", it a special node in the tree.
+The topmost node is called "ROOT", it a special node in the tree.

 Nodes under the root are called "children".